All Episodes

 And then she continued the explanation with this.

-So he's just he remembers it slightly, but it remembers it incorrectly.
+So he's just, he remembers it slightly, but it remembers it incorrectly.

-And I have a from my book, you'll know I remember things very in quite good detail from from years ago.
+And I have a from my book, you'll know I remember things very in quite good detail from years ago.

-And I remember this conversation very clearly, and I have talked to John about that, and he does recall exactly the same thing.
+And I have talked to John about that, and he does recall exactly the same thing.

-So that's why Edwards got the question, uh, what do you think about gay marriage?
+So that's why Edwards got the question.

 Let's move on now.

-Uh Wolf Blitzer, uh I'm sorry, no, O'Brien, this O'Brien, who's over Soladette O'Brien, a host of show, said uh if you if you think something's morally wrong, though, and you morally disagree with it as president, don't you have a duty to go with your moral belief?
+He said, if you think something's morally wrong, though, and you morally disagree with it as president, don't you have a duty to go with your moral belief?

-But I think I also understand the distinction between my job as President of the United States, my responsibility to be respectful of and to embrace all faith beliefs in this country, uh because we have many faith beliefs in America,
+But I think I also understand the distinction between my job as president of the United States, my responsibility to be respectful of and to embrace all faith beliefs in this country, because we have many faith beliefs in America, and for that matter, we have many faith beliefs in the world.

-and for that matter, we have many faith beliefs in the world, and I think one of the problems that we've gotten into identification of the President of the United States with a particular faith belief, as opposed to showing great respect for all faith beliefs.
+And I think one of the problems that we've gotten into is some identification of the president of the United States with a particular faith belief, as opposed to showing great respect for all faith beliefs.

 Look what he's trying to do in the Middle East.

-The base hates the Christians.
+Their base hates the Christians.

-Their base is no desire.
+Their base has no desire.

-I'm talking about these wacko cook fringe based people.
+I'm talking about these wacko-kook fringe-based people.

 We're constantly told that we've got to de-emphasize these people from American politics.